 Table 3-1 shows the three informational components just discussed in Rows A, B, and C. Row A indicates the percentage of NHIS households eligible for MEPS.
 Row B indicates the number of NHIS households sampled for MEPS.
 Row C indicates the number of sampled households actually fielded for MEPS (after dropping the students and military members discussed above).
 From these numbers unweighted response rates have been computed, allowing an assessment of the propensity to participate among those RUs actually sampled for MEPS.
-Those actually sampled for MEPS include a disproportionately high number of members of several minorities as well as those "predicted to be poor" (based on a statistical model) compared to the distribution of such groups in the general population.
+Those actually sampled for MEPS include a disproportionately high number of members of several minorities.